gatsbyjs/gatsby/CONTRIBUTING.md

 * Clone the repo, navigate to its directory.
 * Execute `npm install` to install packages.
-* Execute `npm run setup` to set up the test suite.
 * Execute `npm uninstall -g gatsby && npm link`
 * Use `git pull` to update to latest Gatsby.